 How Does SBA Establish Small Business Size Standard Requirements?

-When evaluating small business size standards, the SBA considers economic characteristics comprising the structure of an industry, including degree of competition, average firm size, startup costs and entry barriers, and distribution of firms by size.
+When evaluating small business size standards, the SBA considers economic characteristics comprising the structure of an industry, including the degree of competition, average firm size, startup costs and entry barriers, and distribution of firms by size.

 - The SBA also considers technological changes, competition from other industries, growth trends, historical activity within an industry, unique factors occurring in the industry which may distinguish small firms from other firms, and the objectives of its programs and the impact on those programs of different SBA size standard levels.

 - As part of its review, the SBA will investigate if any concern at or below a particular standard would be dominant in the industry.
 The SBA will also take into consideration market share of a concern and other appropriate factors which may allow a concern to exercise a major controlling influence on a national basis in which a number of business concerns are engaged.

 - Regulations seek to ensure that a concern that meets a specific size standard is not dominant in its field of operation.